Our Featured Offerings

 Then, once you have your needs identified, move on to the things that you want.
 I want a detached, single-family home.
 I want a pool.
 I would like at least half an acre.
 And so on, and so on.

 After you've established your Needs and Wants Analysis, it is time to hit the world wide web to conduct a little bit of research on your own.
 Check out some homes available for sale on Zillow and Trulia.
 Explore some cool neighborhoods on HotPads and the Hohman Homes Neighborhoods page.
 Look up school district information on Realtor.com and Homes.com.
 See what might and might not work for you using the things you know you will need and want.

-Start with our Teammates here at Hohman Homes.
+The best thing to do to get started is to go with our Teammates here at Hohman Homes.
 All of our Teammates will have the insight and the experience to guide you through the entire home buying process, from seeing your favorite home on Zillow, to connecting with a reliable mortgage representative, to using a trustworthy home inspection, and closing with a fantastic title agent.
 Throughout your entire home buying process, the Hohman Homes Team will be looking out for you.

 Step 2 - Show